Audiveris/audiveris/docs/_pages/quick/export.md

 For Windows OS, the default location is the "Audiveris" sub-folder of user's Documents folder.
 More details are available in [Folders](../folders/README) chapter.

-Note that this export is lossy, since a large amount of OMR information can't go into MusicXML.
+Note that this export is _lossy_, since a large amount of OMR information can't go into MusicXML.
 A `.omr` file can always be used to regenerate the `.mxl` export, but the reverse is not true.

+A good advice is to keep these `.omr` files -- unless you are running out of disk space!:-) -- because they represent a valuable source of OMR information, suitable for training newer versions of Audiveris (more on this later).
+{: .nota-bg}